JGCRI/gcam-doc/user-guide.md

 * [Controlling the level of XML DB Output](#controlling-the-level-of-xml-db-output)

 ## <a name="gcam-intro"> 1.Introduction </a>
  This document provides information on download and get running the GCAM model.
 To download GCAM you can follow the `Download GCAM` link in the upper right had corner.
-Users should find the GCAM version 4.4 release.
+Users should find the GCAM version 5.1 release.
 There will be a few files available for download:

-* gcam-v4.4-Mac-Release-Package.zip contains the GCAM executable, supporting libraries, the ModelInterface, and input XML files for the Mac OS X platform.  **Note for most Mac users this is typically the only package required.**
+* gcam-v5.1-Mac-Release-Package.zip contains the GCAM executable, supporting libraries, the ModelInterface, and input XML files for the Mac OS X platform.  **Note for most Mac users this is typically the only package required.**
-* gcam-v4.4-Windows-Release-Package.zip contains the GCAM executable, supporting libraries, the ModelInterface, and input XML files for the Windows platform. **Note for most Windows users this is typically the only package required.**
+* gcam-v5.1-Windows-Release-Package.zip contains the GCAM executable, supporting libraries, the ModelInterface, and input XML files for the Windows platform. **Note for most Windows users this is typically the only package required.**
 * Source code (in zip or tar.gz format).
 This is the core of the release and contains all model source code and data processing scripts.
-Generally only needed if you need to comple the source code or rebuild input files from scratch.
+Generally only needed if you need to comple the source code from scratch.
 Users who will need to maintain changes to source code and/or data processing code for an extended period of time should strongly consider checking out the repository with Git instead.
-* data-system.tar.gz contains the XML input files as well as supporting CSV files for users who do not have access to the proprietary IEA energy balance data necessary for running the gcam-data-system.

 The following instructions for users who want to use the pre-built GCAM executable and XML input files.
 For instructions on compiling your own GCAM executable see [GCAM Compile Instructions](gcam-build.html).
-For instructions on how to run the gcam-data-system to rebuild the XML input files from scratch see [Running the GCAM Data System](data-system.html).
+For instructions on how to run the gcamdata R package to rebuild the XML input files from scratch see [Running the GCAM Data System](data-system.html).
 Once built these users can proceed from the [Quickstart](#gcam-quickstart) guide.

 To start users should download and unpack the Release Package appropriate for their platform to a location of their choosing.
 Throughout this document that location will be referred to as `<GCAM Workspace>`.